cse110-sp21-group34/cse110-sp21-group34/admin/meetings/050121-startingpitch.md

 -	Discuss user persona
 -	Everything looks good
--	Debating whether we use yellow or orange (yellow is too ditracting)
+-	Debating whether we use yellow or orange (yellow is too distracting)

 #### Decision:
 -	Project roadmap would make sense if we do it later